swedenconnect/technical-framework/README.md

 + june-2014 - For the June 2014 release
 + april-2015 - For the April 2015 release
-+ october-2015 - For the October 2015 release (this is also the current release/master).
++ october-2015 - For the October 2015 release